isabellerod/isabellerod/README.md

-- 👋 Hi, I’m @isabellerod
+- 👋 Hi, I’m Isabelle Rodrigues
 - 👀 I’m interested in learning new things, reading whenever I have free time and watching movies and series
 - 🌱 I’m currently learning how to do things with JS and HTML/CSS
 - 📫 You can reach me by sending an email to isabeller29@hotmail.com